aicell-lab/ddls-course/content/course/ddls-2023/module-4/_index.md

 ## Lecture

-The lectures are divided into two parts: the lecture on our usual time Tuesday 8am and the workshop lecutres on Wednesday 9am (the whole morning).
+The lectures are divided into two parts: the lecture on our usual time Tuesday 8am and the workshop lectures on Wednesday 9am (the whole morning).

 Feel free to attend all or part of the workshop lectures in the morning:
  - 09:00	Welcome and introduction